kaito-nakatani/shraito/_tabs/travel-info.md

                     <strong>Phone Plans and SIM Cards</strong>
                 </div>
                 <div class="subsection-content" id="phone-sim">
                     <p>Most carriers offer some sort of an international roaming plan for India.
-Yet these plans can be relatively expensive; it is likely to be cheaper to get a local SIM in India (a country in which data is notoriously affordable).
+Yet these plans can be relatively expensive; it is likely to be cheaper to get a local SIM in India.
 Note that, to use a local sim, your phone cannot be carrier-locked.
-If your phone is unlocked and you would like us to arrange a physical local SIM card for you, let us know on the RSVP form.
 A local SIM may also be purchased in the airport.
 If you don’t want a physical SIM, there are eSIMs like this one: <a href="https://bytesim.com/">ByteSIM</a>.</p>
                 </div>
             </div>
         </div>